claytonwrightmu/PGA-Analysis/notes/Project_Goals.md

 - Keep the code organized so it’s easy to add new tools later
 - Start thinking clearly about what inputs are needed for “course DNA”

-If something doesn’t move one of those forward, it’s a side quest.

 ---